-Friel (Pushing Daisies) will portray their daughter and heir to the family dynasty, Nicolette "Nicky" Roman, who strives to ensure her family's legacy while pursuing stardom.
+Meanwhile, Friel (Pushing Daisies) will portray their daughter and heir to the family dynasty, Nicolette "Nicky" Roman, who strives to ensure her family's legacy while pursuing stardom.
 Beth Ditto co-stars as the youngest in the family, Gigi Taylor-Roman, who's always felt like an outcast despite having an incredible voice.
 Based on the trailer, it seems like Gigi might threaten Nicky's dreams of reaching the top.

 "When their reign as country royalty is put in jeopardy, Nicky Roman, the heir to the crown, already battling an industry stacked against her, will stop at nothing to protect her family's legacy," Variety reports.

-Along with Hilfers and showfunner Michael Rauch, the show is also executive produced by country music manager Jason Owen of Sandbox Entertainment, whose clients include Kacey Musgraves, Faith Hill, Dan + Shay and the estates of Johnny Cash and June Carter Cash.
+Along with Hilfers and showrunner Michael Rauch, the show is also executive produced by country music manager Jason Owen of Sandbox Entertainment, whose clients include Kacey Musgraves, Faith Hill, Dan + Shay and the estates of Johnny Cash and June Carter Cash.
 So we know that the series is in good hands who know a thing or two about the ins and outs of country music stardom.

 Deadline reports that Fox opened a writers room for the drama in 2020.